pnnl/ruleset-checking-tool/docs/ruleset_functions/check_purchased_chw_hhw.md

 **Notes:**

 1. For purchased heating, another option is to check if SHW uses purchased heating.
-If not and RMR has external fluid source, then assume purchased heating is used for space heating.
+If not and RMD has external fluid source, then assume purchased heating is used for space heating.

 2. Pending question on baseboard, radiant system, whether these are terminal or an HVAC system.